ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly cloudy.
+         <h3>This Afternoon</h3>Patchy fog.
+Mostly cloudy.
 High near 61, with temperatures falling to around 59 in the afternoon.
-South southeast wind 5 to 8 mph.<br></div>
+South southeast wind around
+         8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Cloudy.
+         <h3>Tonight</h3>Patchy fog before 2am.
+Cloudy.
 Low around 61, with temperatures rising to around 64 overnight.
-South wind 8 to 14 mph, with gusts as high as 28 mph.<br></div>
+South wind 8 to 14 mph, with
+         gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of rain showers between 11am and 3pm, then showers and thunderstorms likely.
+         <h3>Sunday</h3>Patchy fog between 9am and 10am, then a chance of rain showers between 11am and 3pm, then showers and thunderstorms likely.
          Mostly cloudy.
-High near 69, with temperatures
-         falling to around 65 in the afternoon.
+High near 69, with temperatures falling to around 65 in the afternoon.
 Southwest wind 12 to 21 mph, with gusts as high as 38 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">